adjerbetian/alexandre-djerbetian/packages/db/src/articles/notes/articles.md

 La seule grande différence est que les méthodes privées des classes ne peuvent être héritées.
 Sinon, c'est pareil

-## Engineers are not developers

-Knowing how to write Clean code is not the same as solving problems.
-One needs both, and it would be wrong to assume that one is superior to the other.

 ## Do little commits

 It forces you to finish what you started.
 As Kent Beck